mozilla/glean/docs/user/general-api.md

 `Glean.setUploadEnabled()` should be called in response to the user enabling or disabling telemetry.

-The application should provide some form of user interface to call this method.

-When going from enabled to disabled, all pending events, metrics and pings are cleared, except for [`first_run_date`](pings/index.html#the-client_info-section).
-When re-enabling, core Glean metrics will be recomputed at that time.

 </div>

 <div data-lang="Swift" class="tab">

 `Glean.shared.setUploadEnabled()` should be called in response to the user enabling or disabling telemetry.

-The application should provide some form of user interface to call this method.

-When going from enabled to disabled, all pending events, metrics and pings are cleared, except for [`first_run_date`](pings/index.html#the-client_info-section).
-When re-enabling, core Glean metrics will be recomputed at that time.

 </div>